huggingface/diffusers/docs/source/en/api/models/cogvideox_transformer3d.md

 # CogVideoXTransformer3DModel

-A Diffusion Transformer model for 3D data from [CogVideoX](https://github.com/THUDM/CogVideo).
+A Diffusion Transformer model for 3D data from [CogVideoX](https://github.com/THUDM/CogVideo) was introduced in [CogVideoX: Text-to-Video Diffusion Models with An Expert Transformer](https://github.com/THUDM/CogVideo/blob/main/resources/CogVideoX.pdf) by Tsinghua University & ZhipuAI.

-TODO: add paper and abstract here

 The model can be loaded with the following code snippet.